o 718 237 0466

 The planting is set in raised beds, In keeping with the Community Garden's style, but shaped to fit the existing landscape and made of fine cedar wood.

 The garden was installed in Fall 2018.
-Workshops in the care of pollinator perennials will be held in June and September 2019.
+Workshops in the care of pollinator perennials were held in June 2019 and September 2019.
+Others have been planned.